lericas/portfolio/README.md

 # Lewis Rincon Castano

-For more information about Lewis Rincon Castano's academic and work experience, feel free to visit my [LinkedIN profile](https://www.linkedin.com/in/lrincas/).
+For more information about Lewis Rincon Castano's academic and work experience ([LinkedIN profile](https://www.linkedin.com/in/lrincas/)).

 ## Data Analytics Projects